UP | HOME

 Overview

 Each team will develop a ROS package that enables a robot to perform an activity that they describe in their proposal.
-The project is open-ended, but will be judged on difficulty and reliability.
+The project is open-ended, but will be judged on difficulty and reliability during a live demonstration.

 Requirements